Is it really necessary to get a flu shot?

 Once this information has been presented and reviewed—usually in February of each year—the FDA makes the official vaccine decision for the United States.
 After that, manufacturing companies begin creating the vaccine, a process that usually takes about six months.
 Ideally, people in the U.S. should get their annual flu shot by the end of October.

-Who needs the shot?
+Who needs a flu shot?

 Pregnant people should also get the flu shot during and after pregnancy.
 It can greatly reduce the risk of complications and protect infants from illness for several months after birth.
-Babies younger than 6-months old are too young to be vaccinated but can still receive flu antibodies in utero, or before birth.
+Babies younger than 6-months old are too young to be vaccinated but can still receive flu antibodies in the uterus, or before birth.

-The flu shot is also not recommended for those who’ve had severe allergic reactions to it in the past, or people who are allergic to certain vaccine components like gelatin or some antibiotics.
 Egg allergies may be an exception.
 Many flu vaccines are made using egg-based technologies, but most people with egg allergies can still receive the flu vaccine without needing to be observed for an allergic reaction.
 In fact, the CDC says those with egg allergy may receive “any vaccine (egg-based or non-egg-based) that is otherwise appropriate for their age and health status.”
 People who are concerned about a severe egg allergy should discuss their options with their HCP.

 People should get their flu shot before the virus starts to spread each year.
 In the U.S. flu usually beings to circulate in October and peaks between December and February.
 But people can still get the flu as late as May.